nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 is correct as of March 17, 2023.

 It should be noted that Modules that are **Mini Projects** or **Workshops** are not supported by this application as they do not have any semester data.
-As such they cannot be added as an event.
+As such they cannot be added as an event through the hashMap.
+Instead, they should be added as individual/recurring invents by the user through the add events functionality.

 <p style="page-break-after: always;">&nbsp;</p>